Our Story

 Key to Success: Our Master Craftsman

-A very important part of the production of this special line of writing products is Tom Hester, our master craftsman.
+From early on, a very important part of the production of this special line of writing products was Tom Hester, our master craftsman (now retired).
 That’s Tom in the photo; he’s creating a pen from mesquite and the antler of a whitetail deer.

 Tom and I go a long way back, all the way back to Vietnam in the late ’60s.
 Tom was a marine and I was a “borrowed” sailor working with Tom and his fellow marine intel specialists at a Naval Security Group radio battalion that was part of the Third Marine Amphibious Force.
 We were up in I Corps, where the action was non-stop.
 And, oh yes, we happen to be brothers-in-law.